finopsfoundation/foundation/vendor_member_guidelines.md

 > “We can fix that problem for you with our amazing concatenated tag feature, start a free trial of it here.”

-## Slack is not to be used for prospect outreach
+## Finops Foundation is not to be used for prospect outreach

-Slack should not be used to reach out to prospects or offer your services in an unsolicited fashion.
+Slack or other channels should not be used to reach out to prospects or offer your services in an unsolicited fashion.
 If someone reaches out to you to ask for more details, of course it's fine to engage but vendors should not send unsolicited messages to any practitioner members regarding their services or platforms.
+Likewise, member lists visible via Slack or other channels should not be used to identify practitioners for outside prospecting.
 As per the code of conduct, a vendor may be removed from slack entirely if there is more than one violation of this policy.

 ## Dedicated FinOps Certified Platform Slack rooms